Kotono Mitsuishi: Early life

-Kotono Mitsuishi was born on December 8, 1967 in Toda, Saitama Prefecture and raised in Tokyo, Japan.
+Kotono Mitsuishi was born on December 8, 1967, in Toda, Saitama Prefecture and raised in Tokyo, Japan.
 She graduated high school in 1986 and later entered the Katsuta Seiyū Academy.
-She then debuted as Seiyū in 1989.
+She then debuted as a voice actress in 1989.
 She is also known for her role of Sailor Moon in the manga and anime series of the same name since 1992.
 In 2011, she was the voice of Hummy in Suite PreCure.

-Personal life

-She is married with one daughter.